 chapter houses) for six semesters.
 Housing contracts are signed online in MyHousing

 for the full academic year (both the Fall and Spring semesters).

-the residence halls at Illinois Wesleyan University.
+halls at Illinois Wesleyan University.

 Charges for residence hall room and board plans are published by the Business Office